52North/pubopen/opensource/legal.md

 ## Contributor License Agreements

 If you want to contribute to an open source project, you are often required to sign a so-called contributor license agreement (CLA).
-There are several reasons for this.
-With a CLA you allow the legal body behind an open source project
+The signed CLA enables the legal body behind an open source project
 * to work with your code contribution (e.g. to reproduce, to modify, to create derivative works and to combine the contribution with other software code)
 * to grant the Open Source License to potential users
 * to change the terms of the Open Source License for a particular software project if necessary (e.g. changing from a strong copyleft license to a weak copyleft license)